seantis/seantis.people/README.rst

 Seantis.people is used in production already.
 Though it's one of our newer modules so it hasn't been as battle tested as some of our other offerings.

-Once we feel perfectly confident about this you'll see an 1.0 release.
+Once we feel perfectly confident about this you'll see a 1.0 release.

 Alternatives
 ------------